jbeaven/sap-api-docs/conv.md

     data gr_http404 type /BLCK/CNV_ERROR.
 *   when the result of the call is HTTP500 we expect type /BLCK/CNV_ERROR data gr_http500 type /BLCK/CNV_ERROR.
-*   when the result of the call is HTTP0 we expect type /BLCK/CNV_ERROR data gr_http0 type /BLCK/CNV_ERROR.
+*   when the result of the call is HTTPother we expect type /BLCK/CNV_ERROR data gr_httpother type /BLCK/CNV_ERROR.

 *** set data according to requirements of the API call
 *   gvs_job_id = 'ipsum lorem'.